Omnichannel inventory management: what it is and best practices

 Even better, your customers will appreciate being able to buy something online yet return it to your store.
 But, of course, there are multiple obstacles and challenges you must overcome first.

-Barriers to omnichannel inventory management
+The sustainability advantage of omnichannel inventory management

-What stands in the way of getting your company’s omnichannel management system up and running?
+What stands in the way of getting your company’s omnichannel order management system up and running?
 Consider the following.

 Disconnected supply chain processes